SvenGarson/ascii_pngfy/README.md

 ---

 AsciiPngfy is a Ruby Gem that enables you to render ASCII character text into a PNG image using a 5x9 monospaced font.

+The following **96** ASCII characters are currently supported:

+- printable characters - total of 95 characters
+  - ASCII codes in range `32..126`
+- control characters - total of 1 character
+  - ASCII code `10` (newline)

 The Gem can be configured to change the result using the following settings: